fdemmer/flask-principal/docs/index.rst

 the user information may be stored in a relational database.
 Looseness of the framework is provided by using signals as the interface.

-The major components are the Identity, Needs, Permission, and the IdentityContext.
+The major components are the Identity, Needs, Permission, and the ResourceContext.

     1. The Identity represents the user, and is stored/loaded from various locations (eg session) for each request.
 The Identity is the user's